 For core-doped samples, an AlGaAs passivation shell was grown to increase the radiative efficiency of GaAs core, because thin GaAs NWs (diameter$<$130~nm) without passivation suffer from severe Fermi level pinning~\cite{Demichel:2010}.
 For shell-doped samples, a relatively thick shell allowed luminescence signal to be recorded without additional surface passivation.
 However, the effect of surface depletion and the junction formed with the undoped core may still influence the radiative process and are discussed in the following.

-Fig.~\ref{fig:surface_depletion}(a) shows the GaAs surface depletion width as a function of the doping concentration for thin films and for NWs modeled as infinite cylinders of 150~nm radius with uniform doping.
+Figure~\ref{fig:surface_depletion}(a) shows the GaAs surface depletion width as a function of the doping concentration for thin films and for NWs modeled as infinite cylinders of 150~nm radius with uniform doping.
 It is calculated using the electrostatic model of Ref.~\cite{Chia:2012} with the charge neutrality level of GaAs taken to be 0.53~V above the valence band~\cite{Gozzo:1992}, and a density of surface states of 10$^{13}$~cm$^{-2}$eV$^{-1}$ corresponding to GaAs with native oxide~\cite{Aspnes:1983}.
 NWs behave as thin films at high doping levels, but present larger surface depletion width at low doping concentrations.
 The NWs are totally depleted below a certain concentration limit.
 Under e-beam excitation, the separation of quasi-Fermi levels decreases toward the surface due to surface recombination.
-Hence, the CL contribution from the surface depletion region should be significantly lower than that from below the surface depletion region.
+Hence, the CL contribution from the surface depletion region should be significantly lower than from deeper regions.